Daemon

 - Stateless — each call is independent.
 No conversation history is retained between invocations.

-Conversation Id.
+- Stateful — the agent maintains a conversation across multiple calls using a Conversation ID.
 Use this for multi-turn automations where the agent needs to remember what was said previously.

 In Flow Builder, add an Action element and search for: